woojin444/EAssetTracking/README.md

 The main prupose of the project is to analyse the market situation of employee or asset tracking devices by providing a report to Thales.
 This is the amin aspect of the project which Thales is particularly interested in as it will provide value to the company.
 Furthermore, the team must develop and prototpye a relevant product that fit the requirements in a viable method (i.e. cost-effective and usable).

+## Project Scope

+The team decided to significantly narrow the initial scope of the project, which included emplyee and asset tracking within an oil rig and/or a mine.
+Throguh group meetings, we firstly decided to work on only oil rigs, thus having a stable platform to design our product.
+Still having a broad scope for the timeframe, the team made decisions on a tracking device which connects via radio to a receiver.
+This device aims to have functions which other devices on the market do not, thus improving upon them.

 ## Requirements

 The key points outlined below show high level requirements for the project that can be futher broken down into sub-requirements.